Jumpaku/MurokouDrive/README.md

 This is a car action game.

+## License
+MurokouDrive is licensed under the BSD 2-Clause License.

 ## Dependencies
 MurokouDrive depends on the following packages and some of them are licensed under the Apache License Version 2.0.